Optimal housing and handling of breeding animals

 Sorting the pigs by breed is important, as purebred animals require more focus and can in some cases be more sensitive.
-Aside from the general sorting, optimal group sizes in the weaning section, which is also why it is not recommended to have more than 25-30 pigs per pen after weaning.
+Aside from the general sorting, optimal group sizes are in the weaning section, which is also why it is not recommended to have more than 25-30 pigs per pen after weaning.

 Breeding animals should be kept in separate pens, and not be mixed with other animal groups.
-In addition they should be sorted by gender, to accommodate separate needs in gilts and boars.
+In addition, they should be sorted by gender, to accommodate separate needs in gilts and boars.

 Around 30 kg, the animals in the pens can be divided once again.
-It is not recommended to sort the animals further at this time, but only dividing the pens in to smaller groups.
-This will further ensure uniform conditions for growth, and make sure that extra space is given.
+It is not recommended to sort the animals further at this time, but only divide the pens into smaller groups.
+This will further ensure uniform conditions for growth and make sure that extra space is given.
 It is only recommended to house breeding animals in stable groups.
 Stable groups, as mentioned earlier, should only consist of breeding animals (respectively gilts and boars) – approximately 8-12 animals per pen starting from 30 kg, as studies have shown that an increased number of animals in the pens will compromise uniformity, and more of the animals will pull away and lie on the slatted area – meaning that quality of housing conditions and animals will decrease.

-These stable groups should be maintained until animals are sold or the first heat is detected – after this point, it is recommended to move the gilts to the mating unit if they are for the herds own replacement.
+These stable groups should be maintained until animals are sold or the first heat is detected – after this point, it is recommended to move the gilts to the mating unit if they are for the herds’ own replacement.

 Area requirements and overcrowding

 Overcrowding decreases the quality of the animals, movement is restricted, and thus the animal’s conformation and carrying capacity is impaired.
 Overcrowding reduces animal productivity in the form of reduced growth and the risk of delayed puberty.
-A larger floor area per animal accommodates productivity and quality of the animals.
+A larger floor area per animal accommodates the productivity and quality of the animals.
 The symbiosis between productivity and quality is clear in a reduced fight for feed, improved body composition, and generally a lower level of aggression and stress in the pens.

 Additionally, the area per animal has a large effect on stability within the groups, which is why stocking recommendations should be followed and overcrowding avoided throughout the growth period.
-The guidelines are based on free accessible floor area, hence exclude troughs and other inventory.
+The guidelines are based on free accessible floor area, hence excluding troughs and other inventory.

 |Weight, kg||Recommended area, m2||Comments|